 Application of dawn dish soap breaks the wax layer and thus allows entry of water into the fleas’ respiratory system.
 Therefore, the fleas suffocate as the water replaces the air and the dish soap could make suds to obstruct the fleas’ spiracles.

-Step by step on use of dawn dish soap for fleas
+Using dawn dish soap for fleas (Step by step)

 But, Can you bathe a dog with dish soap?
 Yes, dogs, unlike cats, can be soaked and washed in dawn soap water until all the fleas are removed and dead.